75 Ideas for Businesses You Can Launch for Cheap or Free

 32. Sustainability ConsultantBusinesses of all sizes are trying to find news ways to do their part for the environment by implementing greener practices.
 Unfortunately, many of the more eco-friendly options available today are also significantly more expensive, so business owners need someone like you who can advise them on how they can change their process without sacrificing their bottom line.

-33. Call Center RepresentativeMore companies are looking to hire call center representatives that are willing to work from home on customer care issues.
+33. Call Center RepresentativeMore companies are looking to hire call center representatives who are willing to work from home on customer care issues.
 All you need to get started is a computer and a phone line.
 Aside from the fact that you could earn a good base salary, you will not have any commuting expenses and can save money by cooking your meals at home.

-34. Direct Sales RepresentativeThe term "door-to-door sales" often puts off people because all they picture is getting doors slammed in their faces on a daily basis.
+34. Direct Sales RepresentativeThe term "door-to-door sales" often puts off people, because all they picture is getting doors slammed in their faces on a daily basis.
 That said, by working for companies such as Avon, Mary Kay, and Tupperware in the right areas, you could host very civilized parties in your home, allowing you to make money while meeting new people.

 35. Travel PlanningWith all the booking platforms available online today, anyone can book a holiday from the comforts of their home.
 But with so many different factors to compare, it can be overwhelming.
 Some of these include: